 PICC Line Insertion:

 The insertion of the PICC line does not require surgery.
-A specialist nurse or doctor places a PICC line into a large vein in your arm and guides the catheter up into the main vein near your heart where blood flows quickly.
+A specialist nurse or doctor places a PICC line into a large vein in your arm and guides the CVC up into the main vein near your heart where blood flows quickly.
 Once the PICC is in place, the catheter tube will stick out of your skin.
 You will have an x-ray to check it’s in the correct position.
 It takes about 1 - 1 ½ hours to place the PICC line.
 The PICC line is held in place by a dressing, and the first dressing change will be 24 to 72 hours after insertion.
 It should later be changed once a week or when it is loose, wet or unclean.

 When you no longer need the PICC line, it will be taken out, although some people choose to keep it for longer than others.
+PICC line removal is typically a painless procedure and only takes a few minutes to complete by a trained nurse.
+PICC line removal aftercare is very important to follow in order to prevent possible infection.

 Risks of a PICC Line: